-Using the past as an excuse for the present remains no longer merely the esoteric rantings of a madman, but a practical political ploy to win more votes, and lead us further from freedom, truth, and justice.
-Truth and justice are often employed as dictates of intellectual thought and persuasion, and Grossman exposes the inherent dichotomies in using objective notions of truth and justice in a place whose facades are so replete with proclamations of both, while on the inside, practically crumbling to the ground from their lacking.
+Using the past as guidebook, or excuse for the present is not just the esoteric rantings of a madman, but a practical political ploy to win more votes, and lead us further from freedom, or justice.
+These notions are often employed as dictates of intellectual thought and persuasion, and Grossman exposes the inherent dichotomies in using objective notions of truth and justice, in a place whose facades are so replete with proclamations of both, while on the inside, practically crumbling to the ground from their lacking.

 Uri tells Katzman: “You see, it isn’t his cave, it isn’t the lemon tree or the grape bower.
 It’s the lies.
 It’s the blue tunnel into his right eye where words flow like fiction. . . .
 And whenever I argue with Katzman about the occupied territories, I answer him through Khilmi, using Khilmi’s arguments against him.
 That way I can slip out between the two kinds of justice.”

 Grossman doesn’t abandon the notions of justice and truth outright; all the characters search for it on their own terms.
 In the end, Khilmi’s own logic to try and make sense of the circumstances is not romantic, its not imbuing the other with a mystical power, maybe Grossman just doesn’t believe any truth or justice exist.
 And if this truth remains objective, then it surely isn’t useful, “we don’t really know much about the Arabs.
 We buried them beneath our contempt.”

 Katzman expresses similar contempt for justice, when describing his insecurity with his new position as commander, he laments that notions of justice may be just a ruse: